ivarrh/ivarrh.github.io/_pages/opportunities.md

 ---
 layout: page
 permalink: /opportunities/
-title: openings
+title: moral science lab
-description: Postdoctoral Researcher in Experimental Jurisprudence and Moral Psychology
+description: Department of Philosophy I, [University of Granada](www.ugr.es)
-nav: true
+nav: false
-nav_order: 10
+nav_order: 8
 ---

   <div class="header-bar">
     <h1>Opportunities</h1>
-    <h2>:balance_scale: Postdoctoral Researcher :brain:</h2>
+    <h2>:balance_scale: Postdoctoral Researcher in Experimental Jurisprudence and Moral Psychology :brain:</h2>
   </div>

-The **Moral Science Lab**, at the University of Granada, is seeking a **Postdoctoral Researcher** to join our team.
+The **Moral Science Lab**, in the Department of Philosophy I at the University of Granada, is seeking a **Postdoctoral Researcher** to join our team.
 The project explores the psychological processes that influence legal and moral cognition, drawing on survey experiments, and [process tracing](https://escholarship.org/uc/item/737187j2) and [behavioral economic](https://www.pnas.org/doi/abs/10.1073/pnas.2206531119) methods.

 ### Key Responsibilities: